compulim/react-chain-of-responsibility/README.md

 type UseBuildRenderFunction<Props> = (options?: UseBuildRenderFunctionOptions<Props>) => IRenderFunction<Props>;
 ```

-`getKey` will be called to compute the `key` attribute when rendering the element.
-This is required for some render functions.
-These functions are usually used to render multiple elements, such as [`DetailsList.onRenderField`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist#implementation), which renders every field (a.k.a. cell) in the [`<DetailsList>`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist).
+When rendering the element, `getKey` is called to compute the `key` attribute.
+This is required for some `onRenderXXX` props.
+These props are usually used to render more than one elements, such as [`DetailsList.onRenderField`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist#implementation), which renders every field (a.k.a. cell) in the [`<DetailsList>`](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist).

 ## Designs